-MINOR WAIVERS - all minor waivers are annual waivers
+MINOR WAIVERS (all minor waivers are annual waivers)

-There are five minor waivers used in SCCA with California and Florida having some differences explained later.
-The waiver most used has "SCCA Minor SCCA Official 1068 09/15" printed in the lower right corner and is two pages.
-The first page is for both parents to sign; the waiver is not a lawful document without both parent signatures.
-An adult SCCA member must witness and sign.
-The second page is for the minor participant to sign and must also be witnessed and signed by an adult SCCA member.
-The minor participant must sign the second page; this is a requirement of our insurer.
-If the waiver is witnessed and signed on site, the Region should retain the original and send to the National office for issuance of an annual waiver (membership) hard card.
-If the minor will be participating in other SCCA events before receiving a hard card, the original may be copied or a second waiver may be filled out with "Copy" written on it to be retained and presented until they receive their hard card.
-If a minor is not an SCCA member and can be a passenger in a car or a worker on course, a weekend membership should also be filled out and sent to the National office with the completed minor waiver.
+There are five minor waivers used in SCCA® with California and Florida having some differences explained later.
+The waiver most used has "SCCA Minor SCCA Official 1068 09/15" printed in the lower right corner and is two (2) pages except for the state of Florida.
+The first page is for BOTH parents/guardians to sign; the waiver is NOT an effective document WITHOUT BOTH parent/guardian signatures.
+An adult SCCA® member MUST witness and sign.
+The second page is for the minor participant to sign and must also be witnessed and signed by an adult SCCA® member.
+The minor participant MUST sign the second page; this is a requirement of our insurer.
+If the waiver is witnessed and signed on site, the Region should retain the original and send it to the National office for issuance of an annual waiver (membership) hard card.
+If the minor will be participating in other SCCA® events before receiving a hard card, the original may be copied, or a second waiver may be filled out with "Copy" written on it, to be retained and presented until receipt of the hard card.
+If a minor is not an SCCA® member and can be a passenger in a car or a worker on course, a weekend membership should also be filled out and sent to the National office with the completed minor waiver.
+Write "Passenger" or "Worker" at the top of the weekend membership application; the Region will not be billed for the weekend membership.

-If one parent has full custody of the minor and no other parent/guardian has any claim to custody, then one signature is all that is required.
-A signed affidavit will be helpful in these instances.
-Just have the parent write a statement on a separate paper of sole custody with signature and date witnessed by an adult SCCA member.
-The parent does not have to show any type of document to confirm custody.
-There is a blank affidavit available that can be used.
+If one parent/guardian has full custody of the minor and no other parent/guardian has any claim to custody, then one signature is all that is required.
+The parent/guardian does NOT have to show any type of document to confirm custody.
+(An affidavit is NOT required.)